vocksel/elixir/README.md

   [code]
   ```

-  By default, Elixir will compile every file (save for `NevermoreEngineLoader.lua`) to a ModuleScript, so you have to override that by atleast setting the ClassName for both files.
-You can read more about setting properties in the [Script Properties](#script-properties) section.
+  Because everything is compiled to a module (save for `NevermoreEngineLoader.lua`), you need to override that by setting the ClassName manually.

 #### options.ignored